Dembele 'gave everything' to force Lyon move

 It had appeared as though Dembele would stay put before confirmation came of an agreement with Lyon, rewarding the player's efforts to make sure the move happened in time.

 "Thanks to Lyon for putting their trust in me.
-I'm very happy to be here," he told the media.
+I'm very happy to be here," he said.
 "I was really determined to come to Lyon.

 "Those in charge [at Celtic] gave in.
 It was hard.
 I gave everything and, in the end, it paid off.

-"[Lyon are] a big, historic club.
+"[Lyon is] a big, historic club.
 It's a club that's going to move me forward.
-I'm a goal-scorer but I also serve the team.
+I'm a goalscorer but I also serve the team.
 I'm here to play and help the club."

 Dembele joins a Lyon squad that also includes Memphis Depay, Bertrand Traore, Nabil Fekir and Maxwel Cornet, and head coach Bruno Genesio believes the 22-year-old's versatility can make him a valuable asset.

-"Moussa can be associated with Memphis or other players in attack," said Genesio.
+"Moussa can be associated with Memphis or other players in attack," Genesio said.
 "That leaves me many possibilities."

 Club president Jean-Michel Aulas expressed his relief at having signed a player to replace Mariano Diaz, who left to return to Real Madrid.